Efficient-Computing-Lab/Converter/application_models/README.md

         - host: PublicCloud
 ```

-## ACCORDION.Cloud_Framework
+## Platform

 This entity is able to describe an orchestrator of a platform capable to deploy and adapt application components on one or more Cloud and Edge clusters.
 The following tables present the descriptions that can be used in this entity.

 ### Dictionary
-ACCORDION.Cloud_Framework has two subsections to describe deployment phase and runtime adaptation of application components.
+Platform has two subsections to describe deployment phase and runtime adaptation of application components.

 | Property         | Value Type | Description                                                                                                              |
 |------------------|------------|--------------------------------------------------------------------------------------------------------------------------|